palewire/first-web-scraper/docs/index.rst

 After you finish declaring arguments, you'll see something familiar --the colon.
 Just like the ``if`` statements and ``for`` loops, the next line must be indented four spaces because any code within the function is nested one level deeper than the base level of the program.

-The final thing you'll need to know about function notation in Python is that most functions return some kind of output.
+Most functions return some kind of output.
 Arguments go in, some processing happens, and something comes out.
 That's what the ``return`` statement is for.

 .. code-block:: python
     :emphasize-lines: 2